-Re-create a 60's vibe cut crease look by using pastel hues like the ones shown here.
-Pastel green is applied on the lids while a deeper grey tone contours and enhances the crease.
-Makeup artist Hayley Noel says "To really sharpen the look and clean up any mistakes, I’d dip a tapered side of a beauty blender in a bit of makeup remover to extend and define the eyes’ outer corner" to help achieve this look.
+Re-create a '60s vibe cut crease look by using pastel hues like the ones shown here.
+Pastel blue is applied on the lids while a gray tone contours and enhances the crease.
+Makeup artist Hayley Noel says, "To really sharpen the look and clean up any mistakes, I’d dip a tapered side of a beauty blender in a bit of makeup remover to extend and define the eyes’ outer corner."

 A smoky cut crease look might be what you need for just the right amount of drama and flair.
 You can create the crease contrast by using two shades from the same color palette that vary in intensity to ensure you see the contrast well enough.

-A bronze cut crease looks suitable for any day (or occasion) for that matter, the varying tones of soft and deep bronze create an earthy vibe we love for daytime makeup wear.
+A subtle bronze cut crease looks suitable for any day (or occasion for that matter).
+The varying soft neutrals create an earthy vibe we love for daytime makeup wear.

 Try using Scotch tape as a stencil to create sharper cut crease looks like this one.

-A subtle feline click with liquid eyeliner paired with neutral shadow tones creates a gorgeous cut crease look that makes a statement at the same time.
+A graphic feline click with liquid eyeliner paired with smoky neutral shadow tones creates a gorgeous cut crease look that makes a statement at the same time.
 Makeup artist Hayley Noel points out, "For this look, I’d dip a pencil brush in a darker shadow and trace along the crease to outline the eye.
-I’ll even add some shadow to the lower lash line for more drama, and a 1960s effect."
+I’ll even add some shadow to the lower lash line for more drama and a 1960s effect."

-Color lovers unite, this dreamy orange cut crease shadow look creates an out of this world contrast that showcases one of the happiest colors we know.
-Bold, bright orange and soft sherbet orange shadow shades blended on lids are all you need for flawless execution.
+Color lovers unite: This dreamy orange cut crease shadow look will instantly brighten your look by showing off one of the happiest colors we know.
+Bold, bright orange and soft sherbet shadow shades blended on lids are all you need for a warm statement.

 Dark Purple Beauty

 Cut crease looks don't always have to look the same.
-The varying shades of purple in this look (lighter on the lid, and deeper tones surrounding the crease) showcase how subtle cut creases are so beautiful.
-The smoky wing extending outward creates stunning detail, too.
+The rich shades of purple in this look showcase how commitment to a color creates an irresistible result.

-Using tiny jewels to contour the crease is a unique way of showing off your cut crease shadow look, the delicate details blended with smokier earth tones and abstract liner are truly a work of art.
+Using tiny jewels around the border of your eyes is a unique way of showing off your cut crease shadow look.
+The delicate details blended with subtle neutrals and natural lashes are truly a work of art.

 Makeup artist Hayley Noel advises, "I always like to start a cut crease with a layer of concealer on the lid and up to the brow bone.
 I prefer using a shade or two lighter than my skin tone.
 This way you get the brightness at the center of the lid.
 Any bright shadow you layer will really pop."